The Search for Yitzchak's Wife and the Servant's Retelling/0

 Introduction

 Bereshit 24 describes Avraham's instructions to his servant to find a wife for Yitzchak, the servant's prayer to Hashem and ensuing "test" of Rivka, and his request of leave from her family.
-Somewhat surprisingly, the entire story of the search is recounted twice, first by the narrator and then again by the servant as he tells Rivka's family all that has transpired.
-Much of the servant's retelling matches the narrator's story word for word.
+Somewhat surprisingly, the entire story of the search is recounted twice, first in the narrative voice and then again by the servant as he tells Rivka's family all that has transpired.
+Much of the servant's retelling matches the original account word for word.
 In several places, however, the servant's account differs, with additions, omissions, and changes in details or ordering.
 Where the accounts do not match, which version is the true one?
 How are the differences to be explained?
-What might have prompted either the narrator or servant to veer from what actually happened?
+What might have prompted either the narrative voice or the servant to veer from what actually happened?

 Comparing the Two Accounts